turtleangWu/pixyll/_posts/2019-03-30-lifelong-learning-with-low-regret.md

 # Full-Information Adversarial Setting

+In learning problems, we always guide the learning by losses.
+However, here the losses $\ell_{k,s}(g_{k,s}, h_{k,s})$ depend on both the representation and the predictor.
+Therefore, a good representation may look bad if we choose a bad predictor to go with it.
+This makes learning harder.

+If we know what $g^{*}$ is, then it remains to learn predictors for each task

 To achieve our regret bound, recall that we hope to learn the representations continuously through time using all the data across different tasks, while we still have to relearn predictors for different tasks.
 To do that, we would like to decouple the learning of representations from that of predictors, for them to have different learning algorithms as well as different learning schedules.